 About me.

-Hi, I’m Emma Byrne, a compassionate and dedicated Art Psychotherapist and Integrative Counsellor.
-Over the past decade, I’ve worked closely with individuals and families in disability-focused settings, helping them navigate challenges and build resilience.
-My time in these roles allowed me to develop a deep understanding of the emotional struggles people face and refine many therapeutic tools, long before I became a qualified therapist.
-Before qualifying as a therapist, I spent several years in teaching and support roles at ChildVision, helping young adults with visual impairments and additional disabilities.
-These experiences shaped my understanding of human resilience and honed my ability to connect with individuals facing a variety of challenges.
+Hi, I’m Emma Byrne, a compassionate and experienced Art Therapist and Integrative Counsellor.
+With over a decade of experience working closely with individuals and families in disability-focused settings, I’ve helped people navigate challenges, build resilience, and foster emotional well-being.
+My therapy journey started long before my formal qualifications, with several years spent in teaching and support roles at a disability service, where I helped young adults with visual impairments and additional disabilities.
+These experiences shaped my understanding of human resilience and deepened my ability to connect with individuals facing various challenges.

-Now, with over two years of professional experience as a therapist, I integrate these insights into my practice, creating a safe, inclusive, and creative space for personal growth and healing.
+As a qualified therapist with over two years of professional experience, I now bring these insights into my practice, creating a safe, inclusive, and creative space for personal growth and healing.

-Throughout my career, I’ve had the privilege of working in a variety of roles that shaped my approach to therapy:
+Throughout my career, I’ve had the privilege of working in a range of therapeutic and support settings that have shaped my approach to therapy:

-At ChildVision, I initiated and ran a free counselling service for parents raising children with visual impairments and additional disabilities.
-This service provided emotional support and fostered community through individual sessions and a weekly peer support group.
-It was an opportunity to help parents develop tools for mental health, resilience, and connection during their challenging journeys.
+I developed and ran a free counselling service for parents of children with complex needs, including visual impairments and additional disabilities.
+This included one-to-one support and a weekly peer group, offering space for emotional support, resilience-building, and connection in a community setting.

 BA (Hons) Integrative Counselling and Art Therapy (Dublin Art Therapy College, 2023)